Public buses of Singapore: Late 1990s-2000s: Bus operators go multimodal

-In 2006, SBS Transit introduced into service its first wheelchair accessible bus, the Volvo B9TL, on route 21 between Pasir Ris and St. Michael's.
+In 2006, SBS Transit introduced into service is the first wheelchair accessible bus, the Volvo B9TL, on bus 21 between Pasir Ris and Saint Michael's.
 SSB wound up in 2007 with the discontinuation of the City Shuttle Service and its fleet was inherited by SMRT Buses.
-By 2009, both SBS Transit and SMRT Buses were renewing their respective bus fleets with new low-entry Scania K230UB buses and Mercedes-Benz OC500LE buses respectively.
+By 2009, both SBS Transit and SMRT Buses were renewing their respective bus fleets with new low-entry configuration Scania K230 urban buses and Mercedes-Benz OC500LE buses as respectively.

-LTA took on the role of central bus network planner from 2009, working with communities and the bus operators, SBS Transit (SBST) and SMRT Buses (SMRTB), to identify areas for bus improvements and to shift the focus to placing the commuter at the centre and taking a holistic approach in planning the bus network, taking into consideration development in the Rapid Transit System (RTS) network and other transport infrastructure.
-It is meant for their feedbacks, and any changes will be under the monthly updates, this has been brought through Bus Services Enhancement Programme.
-Under BSEP, about 80 new services are being introduced and 1000 buses are being added over five years.
+LTA took on the role of central bus network planner from 2009, working with communities and the bus operators, SBS Transit and SMRT Buses, to identify areas for bus improvements and to shift the focus to placing the commuter at the centre and taking a holistic approach in planning the bus network, taking into consideration development in the Rapid Transit System (RTS) network and other transport infrastructure.
+It is meant for their feedbacks, and any changes will be under the monthly updates, this has been brought through Bus Service Enhancement Programme.
+Under BSEP, about 80 new bus services are being introduced and 1000 buses are being added over five years.

 Quality of Service (QoS) standards have also been tightened to reduce waiting time and reduce crowding.
 Now, those with increased loads run every 10 minutes or less during weekday peak hours in 2015.
 Feeder bus services have become more frequent too, with 95% of bus services now running at intervals of 10 minutes or less during the weekday peak periods, tightened from 85%.

 It was also in the 21st century when the public bus operators looked into alternative fuel sources.
-In 2002, SBS purchased 12 CNG-powered Volvo B10BLE buses whereas the first hybrid buses and hydrogen fuel cell buses were introduced in 2010.
+In 2002, SBS purchased 12 compressed natural gas-powered Volvo B10BLE buses whereas the first hybrid buses and hydrogen fuel cell buses were introduction in 2010. two CNG B10BLE units was deployed on Jurong Island Bus Services permanently debut in 2006.